jklinges/Stock-Analysis-Web-Site-in-Heroku/README.md

-Display Historical Performance of Five Similar Stocks

-Members - Paul Eppers, Juliann Pezzullo, Craig Matherson, Connor Lanier, Nadia Albarracin, John Klinges STOCK PRICE AND PERFORMANCE ANALYSIS
-An Introduction to Analyzing a Comparative Stock Portfolio using Data Visualizations and Machine Learning
+STOCK PRICE AND PERFORMANCE ANALYSIS - Historical Performance of Five Similar Stocks An Introduction to Analyzing a Comparative Stock Portfolio using Data Visualizations and Machine Learning

 Goal of the Project(s):
 This is our final group project for the UNC-Chapel Hill data analytics bootcamp.

-We gathered stock price data (of General Electric and those of its direct competitors; all of which are large-cap U.S. equities).
+We gathered stock price data (of 6 aerospace stocks); all of which are large-cap U.S. equities).
 We gathered the appropriate historical data for a chosen (3 year) period ending 12/31/20 (Project 2a).
 We then used various data coding methodologies to measure the relative performance of the chosen portfolio; against each other and an apppropriate large-cap equity market index (Project 2b).
 We then plan to determine which machine learning techniques are best at predicting financial data (Project 2c).
 Resources for the Project(s):